adrianw-eecs/Self_Driving_Car_Simulator/README.md

 This model was used to see how the neural network changes after each Epoch and helped me understand the difference between loss and val_loss.
 More results can be seen in the section "Evaluation of how Epochs change the model".

+8. **model-V1.07** - Model trained using 2 laps of desert test data and 30 epochs and learning rate of 1.5e-4

+This model was a more prolonged study to see how the neural network changes after each Epoch and helped me understand the difference between loss and val_loss.
+This test showed produced very similar results to *model-V1.06*, when tested one the desert track.
+Around epoch 15 the model was able to comfortably make laps on the desert track.
+All models after that were also able to make full laps.
+However when I tested the model against a new enviroment the forest track, I found that epoch 15 was able to perform better than all the models after it.
+This is the problem of overfitting.
+The later models were unable to detect the road on the forest track and couldn't make it past the first turn.

 ## Lessons Learned
 ### Learning rate:
 Learning rates have large effects on the outcome of the models, in model-V1.01 I used a Learning rate of 1.0e-4 which resulted in a model that was able to complete half a lap in the simulator.
 In the next model-V1.02 I doubled the Learning rate and the model was able to complete laps flawlessly which was a huge improvement from for a minor change.
 Upon analyzing the epochs I noticed that when the Learning rate was ideal a steady decline in the loss and val_loss functions can be seen below: